aberba/hubtel-nodejs/README.md

 npm install hubtel-mx
 ```

+> From a security standpoint, it much safer to store all account API keys and other confidentials in environment variables instead of hard-coding them in your source code.

 ## Mobile Money API
 The `MobileMoneyConfig` class is used for API configuration.
 Substitute information provided below with your own account information.
 Check the [Hubtel Merhcant API Documentation](https://developers.hubtel.com/documentations/merchant-account-api) for more infomation.

-> From a security standpoint, it much safer to store your merhcant account API keys and other confidential information in environment variables instead of hard-coding them in your source code.

 ```js
 const {